aerius/gwt-beans-maven-plugin/README.md

-# GWT Beans Maven Plugin
+# GWT Bean Parser Generator

-This project consists of two main components that work together to generate GWT-compatible bean parsers:
+A tool to help migrate away from GWT-RPC by generating JSON parsers for your Java beans.
+This project helps you transition from GWT-RPC to a more modern JSON-based approach while keeping your existing Java bean models.

 ## 1. Core Code Generator (`gwt-beans-codegen-core`)

 A Java library that generates parser code for Java beans.
 It:

 - Analyzes Java classes to understand their structure
-- Generates corresponding parser classes that can handle JSON serialization
+- Generates corresponding parser classes that handle JSON serialization/deserialization
 - Supports various field types including primitives, collections, maps, and enums
 - Handles complex nested types and custom parsers
+- Preserves type safety and null handling
 - Can be run standalone with command-line arguments

 ### Usage